ibireme/yyjson/doc/API.md

 >
 >   Implementations MUST NOT add a byte order mark (U+FEFF) to the beginning of a networked-transmitted JSON text.

-By default, yyjson performs a strict utf-8 encoding validation on the text during serialization and deserialization.
-An error will be reported when an invalid text encoding is encountered.
+By default, yyjson performs a strict UTF-8 encoding validation on input strings in reader and writer.
+An error will be reported when an invalid character is encountered.

 You could use `YYJSON_READ_ALLOW_INVALID_UNICODE` and `YYJSON_WRITE_ALLOW_INVALID_UNICODE` flag to allow invalid unicode encoding.
-However, you should be aware that the result of serialization/deserialization may contain invalid strings, which can be used by other code and may pose security risks.
+However, you should be aware that the result of reader/writer may contain invalid characters, which can be used by other code and may pose security risks.